fgregg/fgregg.github.io/_posts/2022-01-04-weeknotes.md

 #### Union election delays
-[Aaron Sojourner](https://twitter.com/aaronsojourner) asked me if I had the distribution of the delay between when workers ask the NLRB for an election and the elction being held.
+[Aaron Sojourner](https://twitter.com/aaronsojourner) asked me if I had the distribution of the delays between when workers ask the NLRB for an election and the election being held.

 I put together a [Observable notebook to answer that](https://observablehq.com/@fgregg/distribution-of-days-from-filing-to-first-election).

 After I put together the initial histogram, I decided to look at it by year.
-I'm glad I did because there was a pretty big change in 2015 due to Obama era rule changes to shorten delays.
+I'm glad I did because there was a pretty big change in 2015 due to Obama era rule changes to shorten delays. h/t Dave Kamper.

 I used a bit of code from [Ben Welsh](https://twitter.com/palewire) to add a [download data link as spreadsheet